rails/rails/guides/source/getting_started.md

 ```

 That's a lot to type for covering a single *resource*.
 Fortunately,
-Rails provides a +resources+ method which can be used to declare a
+Rails provides a `resources` method which can be used to declare a
 standard REST resource.
-Here's how +config/routes.rb+ looks after the
+Here's how `config/routes.rb` looks after the
 cleanup:

 ```ruby